russellane/lscolors/docs/docs.md

 ##### Optional Arguments
 	  -h, --help   show this help message and exit
-	  -f, --force  Ok to clobber `DIR` if it exists
+	  -f, --force  Ok to clobber `DIR` if it exists --top-level  Create top level page only

+##### Notes

+This application's packaging process uses this internal command to create this application's documentation.

 ##### See Also